(Pocket-lint) - Samsung announced the next generation of its Galaxy Watch in the form of the Galaxy Watch 3 in August 2020.

 The larger model of the original Samsung Galaxy Watch has a 472mAh battery and the smaller model has a 270mAh battery.

-The larger model of the Samsung Galaxy Watch Active 2 has a 340mAh battery, while the smaller model has a 247mAh battery, which is the same as the repsective larger and smaller models of the Galaxy Watch 3 are thought to have.
+The larger model of the Samsung Galaxy Watch Active 2 has a 340mAh battery, while the smaller model has a 247mAh battery, which is the same as the respective larger and smaller models of the Galaxy Watch 3.

 - Galaxy Watch: Heart rate monitoring, sports tracking, smartphone notifications, Tizen OS